 Once you find niches of photography that you enjoy, experiment within that niche!
 For more information on photography as a general term, we recommend checking out this article on photography

 Tip 2.
 The Best Way to Discover Your Style is by Experimenting

-The best way to discover your personal style as a photographer is by experimenting.
+The best way to discover your photography style is by experimenting with test photo shoots, personal projects, and select client shoots.
 Try different things and see what affects you the most emotionally.
 If taking candid shots of your friends always makes you happy, congratulations!
 You have found your style.